jayaddison/pywisetransfer/README.md

 > Wise: Please contact us before attempting to use email recipients.
 We do not recommend using this feature except for certain uses cases.

-Because `email` is` in the requirements, we can create an email recipient.
+Because `email` is` in the requirements, we can create an email recipient for the quote.

 ```pyton
 >>> email = requirements[-1]